shrikant101/ResponsiveFight-API/README.md

 repo for codility test

-Open a command window and run: mvn test
+To Execute open a command window and run: mvn test